QQQQQQBY/BotInfluence/README.md

 In response to the reviewers’ comments, we have revised the paper with clarifications and additional experiments.
 The main updates are as follows:

+**Reviewer cPhQ:**

+In response to Weakness 3, we supplemented the limitations.

 **Reviewer NtB1:**